IBM/Kubernetes-container-service-GitLab-sample/README.md

 docker push registry.ng.bluemix.net/<namespace>/gitlab-postgres
 ```

-After you finish building and pushing the images in registery, please modify the container images in your yaml files.
+After you finish building and pushing the images in registry, please modify the container images in your yaml files.

 i.e.
 Replace `<namespace>` to your own container registry namespace.
 You can check your namespace via `bx cr namespaces` for